-Clearly frustrated, John Babbacombe Lee was removed from the gallows, his ropes were removed, and he was taken back to a jail cell.
+Clearly frustrated, Lee was removed from the gallows.
+Free of the rope, he returned back to a jail cell.
 Soon afterward, Home Secretary Sir William Harcourt granted Lee a reprieve.

 Was the trap door faulty?
 It seemed to work perfectly for other prisoners.
 Or was it divine providence that prevented Lee’s death sentence from going through?